matveynator/netchan/README.md

 **NetChan extends this channel model across the network.**

 The goroutine itself does not move to another machine.
-Instead, the same task/channel worker model continues in another process, and NetChan carries values and directional channel capabilities across the network boundary.
+Instead, the same task/channel worker model can continue in another process, while NetChan carries values and directional channel capabilities across the network boundary.

-The important change is simply where a task may be executed:
+The important change is where a task may be executed:

 ```text
 ordinary Go